ALejandra-Frias/CleanAirNow-DataAnalysis/README.md

 Data Analyzation will be completed through Wind & Pollution Roses.

-ArcGIS and photoshop will also be utilized to built story maps.
+ArcGIS and photoshop will also be utilized to build story maps.